icalvo/ChessFs/README.md

 With this pattern you can easily implement a state machine.
 The input can be any kind of sequence; for example a sequence of strings with chess moves expressed in algebraic notation.
 The transition function will translate all the available Actions into the same a

-# PlayerActionOutcome (StateActions)
+## PlayerActionOutcome (StateActions)
+This type has its representation and list of actions available through the functions `PlayerActionOutcome.representation` and `PlayerActionOutcome.actions`.

-# ChessStateRepresentation (StateRepresentation)
+## ChessStateRepresentation (StateRepresentation)
+A record with useful data to represent a chess board.

-# ExecutableAction (Action)
+## ExecutableAction (Action)
-Represents the possible actions of a player when it is his/her turn.
+The representation of the action is available with `ExecutableAction.representation` and the function that gives the next `PlayerActionOutcome` is `ExecutableAction.executefn`.

-# PlayerActionDisplay (ActionRepresentation)
+## PlayerActionDisplay (ActionRepresentation)
-Represents the possible actions of a player when it is his/her turn.
+A discriminated union that represents the possible actions for a chess player.